Mapocho River: Lower course

-Approximately at the longitude of the summit of Cerro Renca, the Mapocho changes its northwesterly flow to a southwesterly direction.
-From the southern portion of Arturo Merino Benítez International Airport, the river turns south, to its outfall into the Maipo River.
+Approximately at the longitude of the summit of Cerro Renca, the river changes from a northwesterly to a southwesterly direction.
+Near the southern end of Arturo Merino Benítez International Airport it turns south.
+In Pudahuel it receives Lampa Creek, and in Maipú the Zanjón de la Aguada (27 km), the last two tributaries before it leaves the urban area.
+It then passes Padre Hurtado, Peñaflor and Talagante and empties into the Maipo River in El Monte.